 Midtown Manhattan is the largest central business district in the world, and has been ranked as the densest central business district in the world in terms of employees, at 606,108 per square mile (234,020/km).
-Midtown also ranks among the world's most expensive locations for real estate; Fifth Avenue in Midtown Manhattan has commanded the world's highest retail rents and is the most expensive shopping street in the world.
+Midtown also ranks among the world's most expensive locations for real estate; Fifth Avenue in Midtown Manhattan has commanded the world's highest retail rents and had been ranked as the most expensive shopping street in the world before falling to second in 2024.
 Midtown Manhattan is the country's largest commercial, entertainment, and media center, and is also a growing financial and fintech center.

 Many of New York City's skyscrapers, including its tallest hotels and apartment towers, are located in Midtown Manhattan.
 The neighborhood hosts commuters and residents working in its offices, hotels, and retail establishments, tourists and students.
 Times Square, the brightly illuminated hub of the Broadway Theater District, is a major center of the world's entertainment industry.
 Sixth Avenue also has the headquarters of three of the four major U.S. television networks.